TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 # Advanced Configuration

-There are more advanced configuration options supported by the framework, which will likely not be used by most developers.
+&nbsp;&nbsp;&nbsp;&nbsp;There are more advanced configuration options supported by the framework, which will likely not be used by most developers.
 The next sections will explain them in detail and specify a usual use case example.

 ## Backward Compatibility Polyfill